JShollaj/CognideX-Whitepaper/6-Governance.md

 - **Data Contributors and Analysts:** These users have a vested interest in the platform's operations and are encouraged to participate in governance to ensure that their needs and challenges are addressed.

 - **Core Development Team:** Responsible for implementing changes approved by the community, maintaining the platform's technical infrastructure, and acting as guardians of the platform's vision and mission.
+Image here DAO.

 ### Governance Processes